Male3451/Smart_India_Hackathon_2020/README.md

 # Contributing

 If you would like to contribute in this project, you are always welcome.
-There is `code` available in the `master` branch.But, please `switch` to specific version and make changes there.
+There is `code` available in the `master` branch.
+But, please `switch` to specific version and make changes there.
 You must need to create pull request to that specific branch to get it merged.

 Thanks